lmthuy/OrangeHRM/README.md

 # OrangeHRM
 Here is a final project of automation testing course.
-This project uses demo web: https://opensource-demo.orangehrmlive.com/
+This project uses demo web: https://opensource-demo.orangehrmlive.com/ Because there are some accesion at the same time with this website, language will change into others.
+Please notify me when this issuue occurs.

 Testing the following features: